cozy/cozy.github.io/src/tutorials/data/pouchdb.md

 See this [section](./advanced.md#indexes-performances-and-design) for more details and understand how to efficiently design indexes.

-## Avoiding in memory selectors
+## Avoiding full scan

-Filtering results with a selector on a field that has not been indexed is almost guaranteed to be done in memory and should be avoided.
+Filtering results with a selector on a field that has not been indexed is almost guaranteed to be done through a full scan and should be avoided.
 Since you can't have too many indexes, some filtering may have to be done in your own code — but if you can narrow down the results beforehand, that shouldn't be a problem.
-Even selectors on indexed field may end up being done in memory.
-Operators that don't rely on equality such as `$ne` should typically be avoided.
-Even equality operators run on secondary fields tend to be done in memory, and should therefore be used with care.

-See this [section](./advanced.md#indexes-performances-and-design) for more details and understand how to avoid memory selectors.
+Note that even selectors on indexed field may end up being done in memory: see this [section](./advanced.md#indexes-performances-and-design) for more details and understand how to avoid memory selectors.